Bojan Hodak: Kuala Lumpur City

 Bojan helped the City Boys reached their first cup final after 22 years (since 1999 Malaysia FA Cup).

 On top of that, Kuala Lumpur City put an end to the 32-year drought of Malaysia Cup (last won in 1989) by winning the 2021 Malaysia Cup final by beating the overwhelming favourites JDT 2–0 at the Bukit Jalil National Stadium.

 As title holders of the Malaysia Cup, Kuala Lumpur City qualified to play in the 2022 AFC Cup campaign via cup competition after Malaysia FA Cup was abandoned due to COVID-19 pandemic.
 Bojan led the team to the final, where they have to finish as the runner-up after losing 0–2 to Omani club Al-Seeb.

 Bojan's last match for the team was the final of the 2023 Malaysia FA Cup against Johor Darul Ta'zim which ended in their loss of 0–2.
-In 26 July 2023, four days after the match, Bojan announced his resignation.
+On 26 July 2023, four days after the match, Bojan announced his resignation.